 In 2007, President Reed was selected by the Aspen Institute in a national search for the very best, brightest, and most promising members of America's emerging political leaders and named as an Aspen-Rodel Fellow.
 He has received many awards including: St. Louis Magazine, Cool 13; Gateway Classic, Citizen of the Year 2008; St. Louis Argus, 2007 Distinguished Citizen; St. Louis Port Council, Able Helmsman Award; 2008 Martin Luther King Jr. Conference, Man of the Year; Cardinal Glennon Hospital, Champion for Children; and the St. Louis Business Journal, 2009 Inclusive Leadership.

-President Reed lives in the Compton Heights neighborhood with his wife of 18 years and his two boys.
-He also has two adult daughters in college.
+President Reed lives in the Compton Heights neighborhood with his wife of over 20 years.
+He has two sons and two daughters.
+He recently welcomed his new grandson.